Are you aged 18–30, from an Arab & South West Asian or North African (SWANA) or mixed heritage background, and curious about your family’s history?

 • Outputs: Each participant pair will submit one audio interview and written transcript or notes at the end.

-These will become part of Brent’s archives and feature in a public exhibition celebrating SWANA heritage next years as a repository of community stories accessible to the public.
+These will become part of Brent’s archives and feature in a public exhibition celebrating Arab & SWANA heritage next years as a repository of community stories accessible to the public.

 Timeline

-• October 2025: Day long training in Oral Histories & Archiving intangible heritage, scheduled for w/c 27 October, date to be confirmed.
+• October 2025: Ongoing training in Oral Histories & Archiving intangible heritage,

 • November–December 2026: Design interviews, develop questions and record interviews with elders, along with transcriptions and reflections of the experience